ndeeraj/3D-reconstruction-using-multi-view-images/README.md

 - We have changed the files in D2-Net according to our use case and solved the deprecation errors, so no additional setup for D2-Net is required.
 - For our pipeline to work we need d2-net files which contain the features extracted for each image to be in the data directory, for instance, `[project root]/data/fountain-P11/images/`
-- If you do not find them, for each image you can generate them by going in to the d2-net directory in command-line and running the following command  `python extract_features.py --image_list_file images_feature_extract.txt`
+- If you do not find them, for each image you can generate them by going in to the d2-net directory in command-line and running the following command  `python extract_features.py --image_list_file images_feature_extract.txt`.
+NOTE: The text file assumes that you have the full dataset downloaded in the `[project root]/data` directory, If this is not the case, edit the file to include a particular dataset.

 Data setup
 ----------